-The 1963 March on Washington occurred on this date.
-It attracted an estimated 250,000 people for a peaceful demonstration to promote Civil Rights and economic equality for African Americans.
+On this date, the 1963 March on Washington took place.
+It attracted an estimated 250,000 people to a peaceful demonstration to promote Civil Rights and economic equality for African Americans.

-Participants walked down Constitution and Independence Avenues 100 years after The Emancipation Proclamation was signed.
-The people gathered before the Lincoln Memorial for speeches, songs, and prayer.
-Planning for the event was complicated by differences among members.
+Participants walked down Constitution and Independence Avenues 100 years after the Emancipation Proclamation was signed.
+They gathered before the Lincoln Memorial for speeches, songs, and prayer.
+Differences among members complicated the event's planning.

 Known in the press as "the big six," the major players were A. Phillip Randolph, vice-president of the AFL-CIO and president of Negro American Labor Council; Whitney Young Jr., president of the National Urban League (NUL); Roy Wilkins, president of the National Association for the Advancement of Colored People (NAACP); James Farmer Jr., president of the Congress of Racial Equality (CORE); John Lewis, president of the Student Nonviolent Coordinating Committee (SNCC); and Martin Luther King, Jr., founder, and president of the Southern Christian Leadership Conference (SCLC).